 B.Tech., Indian Institute of Technology (India); MA, Ph.D., University of Rochester

-Dr. Mishkat Bhattacharya is an Assistant Professor of Physics and Astronomy at the Rochester Institute of Technology.
+Dr. Mishkat Bhattacharya is a Professor of Physics and Astronomy at the Rochester Institute of Technology.
 He is a program faculty in the Center for Imaging Sciences at RIT and a member of the Center for Coherence and Quantum Optics at the University of Rochester.
-Dr. Bhattacharya received the B.Tech degree in Engineering Physics from the Indian Institute of Technology, Bombay, and the Ph.D. degree from the University of Rochester.
+Dr. Bhattacharya received a B.Tech degree in Engineering Physics from the Indian Institute of Technology, Bombay, and a Ph.D. degree from the University of Rochester.
 He held postdoctoral positions at the Georgia Institute of Technology, the University of Arizona, and the University of Maryland, College Park, before joining RIT in 2011.
-Dr. Bhattacharya teaches freshman mechanics, modern physics, quantum mechanics and quantum optics.
+Dr. Bhattacharya teaches freshman mechanics, modern physics, quantum mechanics, and quantum optics.
 He reviews regularly for journals such as Physical Review Letters, the Journal of Physics B, and the American Journal of Physics.

 - P. Kumar, T. Biswas, K. Feliz, R. Kanamoto, M.-S. Chang, A. K. Jha and M. Bhattacharya,